What do MedPay and PIP cover?

 • Cover certain medical expenses related to injuries up to the amount you’ve chosen to carry.
 Based on where you live and your insurer’s options, the coverage you can purchase may range from $1,000 to $25,000.

-• Normally covers you, family members and other passengers injured in an accident while riding or driving within your insured vehicle.
+• Covers you, family members and other passengers injured in an accident while riding or driving within your insured vehicle.
 Plus, you and covered family members are also usually covered if injured while riding in someone else’s car.

-PIP normally covers only medical and hospital expenses that have been deemed reasonable and necessary and you may have a short period of time to seek treatment and make your PIP claim.
-Whether a certain medical expense will be covered will be determined by state laws surrounding PIP coverage and the specific terms of your policy.
+PIP usually covers only medical and hospital expenses deemed reasonable and necessary, and you may have a short period to seek treatment and make your PIP claim.
+Whether a specific medical cost will be covered will be determined by state laws surrounding PIP coverage and the particular terms of your policy.

 PIP gives broader coverage than MedPay.
 Personal injury protection typically comes with benefits that include:

-• Necessary and reasonable expenses for: medical, hospital, surgical, nursing, dental, ambulance and X-ray services.
-Necessary medications, medical supplies and prosthetic devices may also be covered.
+• Necessary and reasonable expenses for medical, hospital, surgical, nursing, dental, ambulance and X-ray services.
+Essential medications, medical supplies and prosthetic devices may also be covered.

 • Rehabilitation